Welcome to APSE

 • 10 Important Goal Setting Questions

-Posted By Paul | No Comments
+Posted March 31, 2012 By in Pet Sitters With | No Comments

 Human beings are goal-seeking creatures.
 We are impatient and try, and fall, and try again until we learn to walk.
 We babble and coo and struggle until we learn to talk.Skinned knees mean nothing in the quest to ride a bicycle.
 Recently, the world has watched Olympic athletes over-come incredible obstacles in the quest for a medal.
 When a client tells me they have had a goal, but in the past 6 months they have made little or no progress towards achieving it, I encourage them to ask themselves the following 10 questions: Read More …